kbirk/deluge/README.md

 ```

 NOTE: Requires [Glide](https://glide.sh) along with [Go](https://golang.org/) version 1.6+, or version 1.5 with the `GO15VENDOREXPERIMENT` environment variable set to `1`.

-## Usage

-This package provides facilities for customizable bulk ingests of data into [Elasticsearch](https://github.com/elastic/elasticsearch).

 ## Example